yifyirf/GSEA-Genialis/README.md

 names, normalized enrichment scores and pvalues based on the user inputs.
 The results are sorted by the normalized enrichment score.

-The repository also contains 2 output files, "ALL.txt" and "AML.txt", created during a test run using the first 100 gene sets from the "pathways.txt" file.
-During the test run 100 permutations were used for each gene set.
-The test run took around 3 hours to complete.
+The repository also contains 2 output files, "ALL.txt" and "AML.txt", created during a test run using the first 25 gene sets from the "pathways.txt" file.
+I exported these 25 genes in a separate file, called "pathways_truncated.txt" During the test run 100 permutations were used for each gene set.
+The test run took around 30 minutes to complete.